 You can find out more in our sole trader tax guide.

 Limited companies are liable for Corporation Tax on their business profits.
-The ‘small profits’ tax rate is currently 20% (2014/15 tax year), for profits up to £300,000 per year.
+The Corporation tax rate is currently 20% (2016/17 tax year).

 Unlike the sole trader route, a limited company can retain profits and distribute them as dividends in future tax years if necessary.
 The directors may wish to delay paying income tax on dividends during a good year, and defer paying dividends to the following tax year.